Xyl2k/OppaiGallery/README.md

 >```  CALL random_medias(3); ```
 >```  CALL tags_count(); ```

-Can be reused to make a music library, youtube videos or whatever...
+Can be reused to make a music library links db (soundcloud, mixcloud, etc..), youtube videos library, or whatever you think it can be re-used for...